 Viracta Therapeutics to Present at the 33rd Annual Oppenheimer Healthcare Conference

-/EIN News/ -- SAN DIEGO, March 08, 2023 (GLOBE NEWSWIRE) -- Viracta Therapeutics, Inc. (Nasdaq: VIRX), a precision oncology company focused on the treatment and prevention of virus-associated cancers that impact patients worldwide, today announced that Mark Rothera, its President and Chief Executive Officer, and Lisa Rojkjaer, M.D., its Chief Medical Officer, are scheduled to participate in a virtual fireside chat at the 33rd Annual Oppenheimer Healthcare Conference on Wednesday, March 15, 2023, at 12:00 p.m.
+SAN DIEGO, March 08, 2023 (GLOBE NEWSWIRE) -- Viracta Therapeutics, Inc. VIRX, a precision oncology company focused on the treatment and prevention of virus-associated cancers that impact patients worldwide, today announced that Mark Rothera, its President and Chief Executive Officer, and Lisa Rojkjaer, M.D., its Chief Medical Officer, are scheduled to participate in a virtual fireside chat at the 33rd Annual Oppenheimer Healthcare Conference on Wednesday, March 15, 2023, at 12:00 p.m.
 ET.

 A live webcast of the fireside chat will be available on the Investors section of the Viracta website under "Events and Webcasts" and archived for 30 days.